Free personalized radio that

 plays the music you love

 Born on Staten Island on December 18, 1980, Aguilera spent her early childhood in Pittsburgh, Pennsylvania.
-By age six, she began performing regularly in local talent shows, working her way to an appearance on the nationally televised competition Star Search.
+At age six, she began performing regularly in local talent shows, working her way up to an appearance on the nationally televised competition Star Search.
 This was the true beginning of Aguilera's professional career, leading her to joining Disney Channel's reboot of The Mickey Mouse Club in 1992.
-Christina joined a cast that also featured future stars Britney Spears, Ryan Gosling, Justin Timberlake, JC Chasez, and Keri Russell.
-The New Mickey Mouse Club lasted for two years and after its cancellation, Aguilera began working behind the scenes of the pop machine, cutting a duet with Japanese pop singer Keizo Nakanishi called "All I Wanna Do," then representing the U.S. three years later in the Golden Stag International Festival.
+Aguilera joined a cast that also featured future stars Britney Spears, Ryan Gosling, Justin Timberlake, JC Chasez, and Keri Russell.
+The New Mickey Mouse Club lasted for two years and after its cancellation, Aguilera began working behind the scenes of the pop industry, cutting a duet with Japanese pop singer Keizo Nakanishi called "All I Wanna Do," then representing the U.S. three years later in the Golden Stag International Festival.
 Her first big break arrived in 1998, when she recorded "Reflection" for the soundtrack of Disney's Mulan, a performance that led to a contract with RCA Records.

 Track List: Lotus (Deluxe Version) (Explicit)